 Thrush, medically known as oral candidiasis, also strikes children and manifests as a fungal infection within the mouth.
-Small and red bumps appear around the mouth; visit your baby's doctor immediately if you find the symptoms as thrush needs medication to cure.
+Small and red bumps appear around the mouth; visit your baby's doctor immediately if you find the symptoms, as thrush needs medication to cure.

 10. Other Common Rashes

-Some other frequently occurred skin conditions are diaper rash, drool rash, and heat rashes.
+Some other frequently occurring skin conditions are diaper rash, drool rash, and heat rashes.
 The first one happens if the diaper isn't changed fast enough.
 The second type of rash appears around the babies' mouth and can be prevented by wiping the mouth often.
 Both babies and adults can develop heat rush due to blocked sweat pores that render transpiration under the skin causing small blisters or red lumps.

-If your baby has rashes around the body, you need to be careful about what to dress baby in at night.
+If your baby has rashes around the body, you must be careful about what to dress the baby in at night.
 Aim for clothes that aren't tight and could constrict the blow flaw around the rashes.
 If you think the clothes had something to do with your baby's skin conditions, you might want to figure out how to wash baby clothes.
 Try to use as little washing products as possible to avoid reactions with the chemicals that can be found in these products.

 When to Contact a Medical Professional

 Some skin conditions and rashes are harmless and go away no matter how visually displeasing.
 Research the situation on your own initiative, and if you have any doubts, consult your baby's pediatrician or dermatologist.
 Do not panic and assume that something you did cause the rash on your baby's body.
 If the baby shows discomfort, itching, or fever that seems to be caused by the skin conditions, visit the doctor right away.